 Tab Field Description Header Status Explain the current status of the project; not just "in progress."
-For example, are there active RFPs or
+For example, are there active RFPs or contracts?

-Tab Field Description contracts?
 Are those for design, architecture and engineering, construction, project management or another service?
 Are there upcoming dates when you expect the current phase of the project to be complete, or updated cost estimates to become available?
-Header Туре Enter project type (New or Existing project) Header Rank Enter project ranking (1 is highest, 2 is next highest, etc) to reflect how the project is prioritized within the agency submission.
+Header Туре Enter project type (New or Existing project) Header Rank Enter project ranking (1 is highest, 2 is next highest, etc.) to reflect how the project is prioritized within the agency submission.
 This ranking should be informed by importance to the RI 2030 framework and relationship to agency strategic plan.
-Header Includes cost inflators Check the box if your project includes cost inflators relative to plan relative to the plan.
-Header Includes time delays Check the box if your project includes time delays relative to plan relative to the plan.
-Header Pre-development stage Check the box if your project is in the pre- development stage.
-Header Expected project Check the box if you expect your project to complete completion FY24 or in FY24 or FY25.
-FY25 Header Energy efficiency and Check the box if your project is an energy efficient and sustainability focused sustainability focused project. project Header Historic or culturally Check the box if your project is either historic or significant project culturally significant.
+Header Accessibility Related Select this check box if the requested project is addressing an accessibility or ADA component issue at a state facility.
+Header Includes cost inflators relative to plan Check the box if your project includes cost inflators relative to the plan.
+Header Includes time delays relative to plan Check the box if your project includes time delays relative to the plan.

+Tab Field Description Header Pre-development stage Check the box if your project is in the pre-development stage.
+Header Expected project completion FY25 or FY26 Check the box if you expect your project to complete in FY25 or FY26.
+Header Energy efficiency and sustainability focused project Check the box if your project is an energy efficient and sustainability focused project.
+Header Historic or culturally significant project Check the box if your project is either historic or culturally significant.